Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

 ### Optional Options

-- `-c, --clean`: Clean sync mode - removes all existing content from the destination page before syncing.
-This prevents duplicate content when repeatedly syncing to the same destination.
+- `-c, --clean`: Clean sync mode - **WARNING: removes ALL existing content** from the destination page before syncing, including any manually added content or blocks not created by mk-notes.
+This prevents duplicate content when repeatedly syncing to the same destination, but will delete any custom content you've added to the page.

 ### Examples